pjobson/dell-wyse-3040-openwrt/README.md

 sudo fdisk -l
 ```

 From here, I used gparted to resize the system partitions, because I couldn't seem to get it to go properly in gdisk, I probably just don't know how to use gdisk properly.
+DO NOT resize it to the full 8GB or it will not boot, keep slightly under 8GB.
+I have no clue why.

 ##### My Unofficial Builds